|

 • Select the main ideas that will be focus of your presentation, i.e., the relevant points that are most likely to interest the audience.

-• Organise an initial draft with the main ideas already selected, bearing in mind that there should be an Introduction, a Development and a final Conclusion that form a coherent structure.
+• Organise an initial draft with the main ideas already selected, bearing in mind that in order to form a coherent structure, there should be an Introduction (your name. a question or fact related to the presentation), a Development (main points of your topic) and a final Conclusion (a brief summary of the ideas previously presented).

-• Write in simple and clear sentences the contents of the presentation considering the time you will be given for your oral presentation.
+• Write in simple and clear sentences the contents of the presentation, taking into account the time you will be given to present.

 • Write some supporting notes with basic ideas and/or an outline to remember during the oral presentation.

-• Prepare all the technological devices (pen-drive, computer, etc.) you will need and, before the presentation, check that they work properly.
-Have supporting notes available so that you can give the oral presentation without any technology if it fails at the last minute.
+• Dispose all the technological devices (pen-drive, computer, etc.) you will need, and, before presenting, check that they work properly.
+If technology fails at the last minute, use your supporting notes.

 • Anticipate possible questions you may be asked at the end of the presentation and prepare the answers.